 If you are looking to move to Portugal, you will need to get a Portuguese residence permit.
 The Portuguese government has made it relatively easy for expats to relocate to Portugal as there are many different visa options on the table.

 Many countries, such as the UK and the USA have agreements where living in Portugal for 3 months without a visa is possible.
 However, after this, you will need to secure a Portuguese residency permit.
+You can discover more in our comprehensive guide on how to get residency in Portugal.

 Portugal residency visa options

-Some of the most popular Portuguese residency options include the Portugal: Golden Visa program, which allows investors to secure residency in Portugal in return for an investment in the country, and the D7 Visa, also known as the Retirement Visa or Passive Income Visa, which allows applicants to become Portuguese residents provided that they have sufficient passive income to support themselves.
+Some of the most popular Portuguese residency options include the Portugal: Golden Visa program, which allows investors to secure residency in Portugal in return for an investment in the country, and the D7 Visa, also known as the retirement visa or passive income visa, which allows applicants to become Portuguese residents provided that they have sufficient passive income to support themselves.

 More recently, the Digital Nomad Visa has allowed remote workers to relocate to Portugal, provided they earn four times the Portuguese minimum wage and work for a foreign (non-Portuguese) employer or are self-employed.

-For more information on visa options and which could be best suited to your needs, you can get in touch with our residency and citizenship partner, Global Citizen Solutions, who will be able to assist you throughout your journey to secure residency in Portugal.
+For more information on visa options and which might best suit your needs, contact our residency and citizenship partner, Global Citizen Solutions.
+They can assist you throughout your journey to secure residency in Portugal.Â

 Many of these residency permits also allow you to apply for permanent residency and Portuguese citizenship after five years.
 As a Portuguese citizen, you can unlock an array of benefits, such as increased mobility and the ability to live, work, and study anywhere in the European Union.